Share:

 – Steep learning curve for interpreting statistics.

-– Intuitive interface for efficient dashboard creation.
+– Intuitive interface for easy creation of customized dashboards.

-– Natural language querying simplifies analysis.
+– Natural language querying simplifies data analysis.

-– Performance lag with large datasets.
+– Performance issues with large datasets.

-– Limitations in customization compared to competitors.
+– Limited customizability compared to competitors.

 Key Features of Google Analytics vs Microsoft Power BI

-Google Analytics
+Key Features of Google Analytics

-1. Real-Time Data Tracking:
+1. Real-Time Data Monitoring:

 2. Audience Insights: